seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 ============

-This document serves as a high level summary of the optimization features that LLVM provides.
+This document serves as a high level summary of the optimization features that LLVM37 provides.
 Optimizations are implemented as Passes that traverse some portion of a program to either collect information or transform the program.
-The table below divides the passes that LLVM provides into three categories.
+The table below divides the passes that LLVM37 provides into three categories.
 Analysis passes compute information that other passes can use or for debugging or program visualization purposes.
 Transform passes can use (or invalidate) the analysis passes.
 Transform passes all mutate the program in some way.